Skip to content

 The Mahฤkhandhaka and various suttas depicted the Buddha as a man, before and after enlightenment.
 He was born in comfortable surroundings (although whether he was the son of a king, or a rice farmer who at one stage was elected as a tribal leader, or whether his parents had humble and nondescript backgrounds is debatable).
 It is also debatable whether he was a ksatriya (from the warrior caste) and had Vedic training.

-But the stories are clear that whatever his background was, he grew increasingly disenchanted with his life and started miracleing whether it was possible to avoid or eliminate suffering, illness, old age and death.
+But the stories are clear that whatever his background was, he grew increasingly disenchanted with his life and started speculating whether it was possible to avoid or eliminate suffering, illness, old age and death.
 To this end, he abandoned his life, wife and family, and became a wandering renunciant.

 It would seem that originally the Buddha practised Jain teachings, as many of his teachings reference Jain concepts such as the cycle of life and rebirth (which are also part of Vedic belief) but in particular the the impact of โ€œgoodโ€ and โ€œbadโ€ actions on kamma.
 The Jains believed that to gain enlightenment, one must avoid all bad actions completely, in particular harming other beings.
 Since even the Jains seem to have realised that we canโ€™t avoid harming other beings with every morsel we ate, every step we take, and every breath we inhale, the Jains believed the only solution was to starve oneself, remain motionless, and even avoid breathing, and hope to gain enlightenment just before passing away, in a thoughtless and selfless state of consciousness.